sankeer28/Math-PDF-Generator-Web/README.md

 Note: Upload only 20 documents at a time.

-Problem Type: "Equations only" [PATCHED}
+Problem Type: "Equations only" [PATCHED]

 #### Start the repo if you find this useful